Dec 07 2019 04:44 AM

 Mar 29 2021 02:09 AM

-@Peter2wxin Oh God, you just discovered fire, the fact the leave/hide button exists doesn't change the fact that you get annoyingly added to a meeting that you already declined.
+@Peter2wxin You just discovered fire, didn't you? the fact the leave/hide button exists doesn't change the fact that you get annoyingly added to a meeting that you already declined.

 It'll be nice if people avoid adding unnecessary comments that don't help at all.